What is MarTech & Why Is It Important?

 The Future of MarTech

-We are currently in a technological boom, with AI being the major highlight.
+We are in a technological boom, with AI being the major highlight.
 Indeed, AI holds great promise for hyper-personalization and automation, and it’s important not to overlook the human side of marketing.
-Therefore, building genuine connections is vital, and while algorithms are powerful, they lack the empathy that humans bring to relationships.
+Therefore, building genuine connections is vital, and while algorithms are powerful, they lack the empathy humans bring to relationships.

 Not to mention that customer experience is also becoming increasingly required, and focusing on long-term relationships is more important than short-term wins.